HeisenBugDev/HeisenBugDev-Mod-Hosting/README.md

 Here is the Trello board for people who want to see the status of things https://trello.com/b/TSoCaDP5/heisenbugdev

+## Credits

+ - "its alright man, don't worry about it" man

 ## Design specs

 ### API